Ryanhustler420/IonicReactTailwind/README.md

 # Build

+> Delete the already created `android` folder

-> use android studio `image assets` to create app icon
+> Use android studio `image assets` to create app icon

 > Change all the keyword `appname` to `yourappname` in the source code

+> Rebuild the android sync using `ionic capacitor sync android` command

 > Overwrite the `build/assets/icon` icons with your icons and let the name as it is